-(I) Drugs.
+(H) Drugs.

-Use, production, distribution, sale, or possession of drugs in a manner prohibited under law or applicable university policy or facility policy.
+Use, being under the influence of, production, distribution, sale, or possession of drugs and/or drug paraphernalia in a manner prohibited under law or applicable university policy or facility policy.
 This includes, but is not limited to, the misuse of prescription drugs.

-(J) Alcohol.
+(I) Alcohol.

-Use, production, distribution, sale, or possession of alcohol in a manner prohibited under law or applicable university policy or facility policy.
+Use, underage intoxication, production, distribution, sale, or possession of alcohol in a manner prohibited under law or applicable university policy or facility policy.

-(K) Unauthorized presence.
+(J) Unauthorized presence.